-Liverwurst (liver sausage) is available in a whole variety of forms and flavors.
-However, all varieties must contain at least 10 percent liver – the best varieties contain over 25 percent liver.
-There is the Kalbsleberwurst (veal liver sausage); Palatinate liver sausage (Pfälzer Hausmacher Leberwurst); “Plunze” – a mixture of liver sausage and blood sausage; “Braunschweiger”; and Pomeranian goose liver sausage with walnut-sized chunks of goose liver.
-Liver sausages may also be flavored with herbs, anchovies, shallots or tomatoes.
-Liverwurst – along with blood sausages – used to be luxury foods that would only be eaten on festive occasions in the past.
+Liverwurst (liver sausage) is available in a wide variety of forms and flavors.
+All of them must contain at least 10 percent liver—the best varieties have over 25 percent.
+Varieties include Kalbsleberwurst (veal liver sausage), Palatinate liver sausage (Pfälzer Hausmacher Leberwurst), Plunze—a mixture of liver sausage and blood sausage, Braunschweiger, and Pomeranian goose liver sausage with walnut-sized chunks of goose liver.
+Liver sausages may also be flavored with herbs, anchovies, shallots, or tomatoes.
+At one time, liverwurst and blood sausages were luxury foods that would only be eaten on festive occasions.

 Tea Sausage (Teewurst)

-Teewurst is made from very finely ground pork meat and belongs to the spreadable fresh sausages.
-Other varieties are called “Pfeffersäckchen” (literally: little pepper sacks), minced ham sausage and onion-flavored minced pork sausage.
-The best known variety is a spread made according to a traditional Brunswick recipe (“Streichmettwurst nach Braunschweiger Art”).
-These products contain more fat than their firmer counterparts for slicing, which makes them spreadable.
+Teewurst is made from very finely ground pork meat and belongs to the family of spreadable fresh sausages.
+Other varieties are Pfeffersäckche (literally: little pepper sacks), minced ham sausage, and onion-flavored minced pork sausage.
+The best known variety is a spread made according to a traditional Brunswick recipe (Streichmettwurst nach Braunschweiger Art).
+These products contain more fat than their firmer counterparts, which makes them spreadable.

 Poultry Liver Sausage (Geflügelleberwurst )

-Finely minced beef, pork and bacon, seasoned with spices and smoked.
-They belong to the sliceable fresh sausage type, which also include German salami, cervelat sausage, and garlic sausage.
+Similar to their counterparts from other countries, these sliceable sausages contain minced beef, pork and bacon, seasoned with spices and smoked.
+This family of sausages also includes German salami, cervelat sausage, and garlic sausage.
 Salami and cervelat sausage are the absolute favorites in their category.